|Study location||Hungary, Szeged|

 Teaching Legal English is an important part of the Program as the students need to learn the technical terms of Law in an international environment.
 In addition to technical English, everyday English is stressed as well, thus students can receive competence not just in the field of Law, Economics and International Relations but also in situations regarding daily life in a foreign Country.

-Please see the details of the elective courses below.
+Please see the details of the courses below at ‘Programme Structure’.

 Level of the Program : Non-degree